tkerbe2/iac-intro-lab-1/README.md

 # 🧪 Lab 1 - Azure VNet Demonstration

 This lab will be a quick demonstration of some basic Terraform.
 In this demonstration you will see me edit some Terraform code, use the basic Terraform CLI commands, and lastly deploy some resources.
+If you have an Azure account and are comfortable using it - you can follow along with the steps below.
+This lab should not incur any costs in Azure as we are not creating any compute resources.+++

 ### Azure and Cloud Shell